harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 Your first deployment of a Web app with Node.js to Azure can be a bit tricky.
 Please feel free to contact me with any questions or critical feedback on this tutorial.
 When you succeed, your COVID-19 Tracker will be live for the world to see.

+If you want to share it with friends, you may want to upgrade from the [free App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/app-service-plan-manage), which only runs for an hour each day.

 ![Your deployed Web app](/img/your-deployed-web-app.png "Your deployed Web app")

 ### Troubleshooting